bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 |h2| Conclusion |h2e|

 I'm so glad that I finally got to implement and write about this post.
-It's been a long time coming and be particularly hard this past year where I've been so incredibly busy with work both at the company and university.
+It's been a long time coming and was particularly hard this past year where I've been so incredibly busy with work both at the company and university.
 In the two years since I wanted to write a post on this paper, there have been at least another half dozen papers that have come out that I want to write posts on.
 It's a bit of a never-ending cycle but that's what makes it fun!
-Hopefully you won't have to wait two years for me to get to those papers!
+Hopefully you won't have to wait *another* two years for me to get to those papers!

 |h2| Further Reading |h2e|